CarterPry/WebsiteV1/content/posts/Onzu-Guacamole/index.md

 ---

 ## Guacamole Docker
-Guacamole, not just a chip dip, but a docker package that's capable of server management via web browser.
-A friend of mine, [Zach Robinson](https://zsrobinson.com), introduced to me this little project that I wanted to try myself.
-I set up the docker package as well as a VNC server on a Linux Mint PC.
-Though Mint was used for this, this projects is also compatible with other images as well.
-This VNC server is what the project is surrounded with the end goal of being able to access it through something like Firefox or Brave.
-Though that is what I used for an example, it does take in multiple other connections to be managed by the system admin.
+Guacamole, not just another chip dip, but a tool that enables server management via web browser.
+This container allows users to access their servers, PC’s, or whatever connection they configure from anywhere, using nothing but a web browser.

+I was introduced to this project by a friend, [Zach Robinson](https://zsrobinson.com), and decided to attempt it myself.
+To get started, I downloaded the Docker package and a VNC server on my Linux Mint PC.
+However, it is worth noting that Onzu-Guacamole is also compatible with other operating systems, making it a versatile tool for system admins.

+The end goal of this project was to access my PC through my laptop using a browser like Firefox or Brave.
+This allows me to manage my server from anywhere, without the need for a complex setup or additional hardware.
+Additionally, Guacamole supports multiple connections, making it an ideal tool for system administrators looking to manage multiple servers at once.

 ## What's VNC
-A virtual network computing (VNC) server is a screen sharing protocol that is similar to Remote Desktop Protocol (RDP) but works differently.
-One of the larger differences from VNC to RDP is that VNC doesn't use a virtual session like RDP.
-For example VNC uses the same display as what the user would see on the actual server in front of them.
-If you were to use RDP on someone's computer the person in front of the actual server wouldn't see the mouse moving around but for VNC you do.
-I chose to indulge with this frame by frame service due to the fact that I had never actually used it before.
-I did feel as if it would be fun to not just work with an unknown docker project, but implement it with another unknown configuration.
+The virtual network computing (VNC) protocol is a screen sharing protocol that has similarities to Remote Desktop Protocol (RDP) yet functions differently.
+One of the primary differences between the two is that VNC doesn’t utilize a virtual session, but relies on the same display as what the user would see on the actual screen in front of them.
+This unique feature of VNC allows the mouse movement to be visible to anyone physically present at the server unlike RDP.
+I have never used the protocol before and used this as a fun opportunity to not just work with an unknown docker project, but implement it with another unknown configuration I was unaware of.

 ## Installing VNC
-The first task at hand was to get the VNC server running on the PC.
-To do this, I installed the required packages and configured the required parts it needed to be active.
-For Linux Mint there is a good guide for setting one up [here](https://community.linuxmint.com/tutorial/view/2334)
+The first task at hand was to get the VNC server up and running.
+To achieve this, I installed the necessary packages and configured contents as needed to activate it.
+For Linux Mint there is a helpful guide that can be found [here](https://community.linuxmint.com/tutorial/view/2334).

 ## Installing Guacamole
 Next you would need to add docker to your system, which may vary different installation methods based on your image.
 Once it was installed on my PC I used the command